2026-2027 TUGSA Executive Board & Staff

 VICE PRESIDENT

-Anna is a third-year PhD student in Department of Spanish and Portuguese.
-She joined TUGSA as soon as she started at Temple.
-A lot of the benefits she has working at Temple were achieved by TUGSA before she got here, so she wanted to do her part in pushing for more and more improvements.
-As an international student and worker herself, she is aware of the hardships international workers are facing in the current era.
-She strongly believes that it is important to work together and contribute as much as we can so we can build a strong graduate student community.
+Anna is a third-year PhD candidate and Teaching Assistant in the Department of Spanish and Portuguese.
+Anna joined TUGSA as soon as she started at Temple.
+Recognizing that the benefits she enjoys as a graduate employee were achieved by TUGSA before she got here, she wanted to do her part in pushing for even more improvements.
+As an international student and worker, she is also deeply aware of the challenges that international workers face in the current climate.
+Anna strongly believes that by working together and actively participating in our union, we can win meaningful change and secure a stronger workplace for the entire graduate community.

 -